asciifaceman/VoidShaper/notes/Notes.md

             * Apprentices are not all equal
             * Basic stats around "capability", or inherent talent to feel the void
         * Increased noteriety (higher prices / market cap)
+        * Higher guild standing gives ability to buy "tomes" with detailed descriptions of new animals from landing that open new genistars
 6. Level character to better void shaping abilities
     * EXP increases on successful shaping, sales, etc
     * Increased levels buff shaping skill